 If this has been difficult for you to read because maybe you too have complex trauma, you will need to make a plan to heal and to live the very best life God intended for you to have.
 God has a way of working beauty into the vilest, ugliest situations.
 What He spoke to me in the dream, I believe He is now saying to you.
 He is confident in your situation and knows how to bring you back together.
 He is the Lord your Healer.

 My Prayer for You

-Biography: Jennifer Eivaz is a minister and international conference speaker with a heart to equip the church in the supernatural and for raising up passionate and effective prayer.
+Jennifer Eivaz is a minister and international conference speaker with a heart to equip the church with the supernatural and for raising passionate and effective prayer.
 She is a regular contributor to Charisma Online and The Elijah List, has been featured on several Christian television shows, hosts the popular podcast Take Ten With Jenn, and authored several bestselling books.
-Jennifer and her husband, Ron, co-pastor Harvest Church now meeting in three locations – two campuses in Turlock, California and one campus in Ripon, California – in addition to hosting a thriving online campus.
+Jennifer and her husband, Ron, co-pastor Harvest Church now meeting in three locations – two campuses in Turlock, California, and one campus in Ripon, California – in addition to hosting a thriving online campus.
 They also have two wonderful children

-If you would like to give to the ongoing work of this ministry you can donate online or by postal mailing your donation to:
+If you would like to give to the ongoing work of this ministry you can donate online by clicking below or by postal mailing your donation to:

 Harvest Ministries International – P.O.
 Box 1501 Turlock, CA 9538